 - Ministry of Employment and the Economy

-autonomy at work, discrimination, employees, employment contracts, job characteristics, job security, leadership, management, occupational training, personnel management, personnel policy, telework, wages, working conditions, working time, workloads, workplace bullying
+arrangement of working time, autonomy at work, discrimination, employees, employment contracts, job characteristics, job security, leadership, management, occupational training, personnel management, personnel policy, telework, wages, working conditions, workloads, workplace bullying

 The annual survey studied employee opinion on the quality of working life in Finland.
 Main themes were changes at work, psychosocial working environment, job characteristics, pay systems, satisfaction with the job, workload and work pace, employment security, training and development, capacity to work, and bullying and discrimination at work.
 The year 2013 survey contained some new questions, some previously asked questions were rephrased, and the total number of questions was reduced to shorten the interviews.